HomeArticlesGuideNRI Investment Guide

 Bonds and fixed deposits

-NRE fixed deposits currently earn 6.5–7.5% per annum (tax-free in India), making them an attractive risk-free option for NRIs who want Indian exposure without equity volatility.
+NRE fixed deposits currently earn 6.5-7.5% per annum (tax-free in India), an attractive risk-free option for NRIs who want Indian exposure without equity volatility.
 FCNR deposits give similar rates but in foreign currency, protecting against rupee depreciation.
 Government bonds and RBI bonds can be purchased through designated banks.

 Indian tax on NRI investment returns